 Also of interest is that Lone Pine has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Lone Pine are slightly better educated than the national average of 21.84% for all cities and towns, with 21.91% of adults in Lone Pine having a bachelor's degree or advanced degree.
+The education level of Lone Pine citizens is a little higher than the average for US cities and towns: 21.91% of adults in Lone Pine have at least a bachelor's degree.

 The per capita income in Lone Pine in 2022 was $27,933, which is lower middle income relative to California and the nation.
 This equates to an annual income of $111,732 for a family of four.
 However, Lone Pine contains both very wealthy and poor people as well.